RobotX-Workshops/python-computer-vision/02-face-detection/README.md

 Run `basic_face_detection.py` to learn fundamental face detection with Haar cascades.

-### Exercise 2: Real-time Face Detection
+### Exercise 2: Real-time Face Detection and Recognition

-Run `realtime_face_detection.py` to detect faces from webcam feed in real-time.
+Run `realtime_face_detection.py` to detect and recognize faces from webcam feed in real-time using the `face_recognition` library.

-### Exercise 3: Advanced Face Detection
+### Exercise 3: Advanced Face Recognition Demo

-Run `advanced_face_detection.py` to explore DNN-based face detection and landmarks.
+Run `advanced_face_detection.py` to compare OpenCV Haar cascades with the face_recognition library and explore recognition accuracy.

-### Exercise 4: Multiple Face Detection
+### Exercise 4: Face Recognition Database

-Run `multi_face_detection.py` to handle scenarios with multiple faces.
+Learn how to build and manage a face recognition database with known individuals.

 ## Getting Started